dyl-lee/election-analysis/README.md

 # election-analysis

 ## Project Overview
-This script was written to analyze and report the results of an election audit for a US congressional precinct in Colorado.
+This script was developed to analyze and report the results of an election audit for a US congressional precinct in Colorado.
 The Election Commission would like the following details reported to certify this congressional race:
 * Total number of votes cast
 * List of candidates who received votes
 * Total number of votes per candidate